joshuababcock15/pokedex/inspector_test.md

 ### Description

-**As a user, I want to be able to navigate to About and (Terms & Conditions) screen to check company policies**
+**As a user, I want to be able to navigate to Privacy and (Terms & Conditions) screen to check company policies**

 ### Things to Note:
 * Our company recently moved away from using Google's Mobile Analytics SDK (Firebase Analytics) in favor of a more friendly sdk for web (Google Analytics).
 We should no longer be referencing Firebase anywhere in our website